playfulprogramming/playfulprogramming/content/blog/port-nextjs-to-astro/index.md

 3. Import the CSS (found in `_app.js`)

-    In addition to the `_document` file, the NextJS application has a `_app.js` file that imports global styling via a CSS import:
+    In addition to the `_document` file, the Next.js application has a `_app.js` file that imports global styling via a CSS import:

     ```jsx {2}
     // pages/_app.js
     import '../styles/index.css'

     export default function MyApp({ Component, pageProps }) {
       return <Component {...pageProps} />
     }